kiegroup/requirement-tracker/README.md

 ## Uses Case

 The example is based on a finacial example of deciding if someone is accepted for a loan by using a credit score

+# Models

+These are a set of models written in Python that are going to be used to model whether the requirements are compliant.
+This example uses the requirement number, the user level and whether this is true or false to classify the requirement as compliant.
+The values are currently random and there is a little niose added.
+This can be changed and expanded.
+A NN model is currently implemented.